Gupis (Goopechh valley): Livelihood

 Villagers earn their livelihood through the cultivation and farming of animals including Marco Polo sheep, ibexes, and yaks.

 Castes

-Local castes settled in this area are the Murraty, Zagary, Kakakhail, Bodonge, Broosho, Gilite, Burange,Sher khane, Sukhe, Bujuke, Phate, Dorane, Shamshere, Shale, and Sarale.
-The people mostly belong to the Murraty (Yashkuns) caste.
-The languages spoken there are Brooshaaski, Khowar and Shhena.
+Local castes settled in this area are the, Zagare, Beraye, Mughal,Kakakhail, Bodonge, Broosho, Gilite, Burange, Sher khane, Chaday, Maqsatay, Muraty, Budakhel, Chorotay, Chumary, Zondray, Sukhe, Bujuke, Phate, Dorane, Shamshere, Shale, and Sarale Dashmane(kakakhail).
+The people mostly belong to the Rone, Shin and Yashkun caste.
+The languages spoken are Shina, khowar and some broshki & Wekhi.

 Tourist attractions

 Major tourist attractions include points such as Gupis fort, Khatli Lake, stone circles of megaliths, Shingalote village, and many more.
 Beyond Gupis, a road leads to Chitral via the Shandur pass, where the highest polo ground in the world is located “within the territory of Goopech.”

 Khalti Lake

 Khalti Lake is located in Gupis, District Ghizer, Tehsil Punial.
 It is 20–30 minutes drive from Gupis.
 Khalti Lake is famous for being the habitat of trout fish.
 The lake is formed due to stretch of river near the village of Khalti.